When it comes to energy-efficient HVAC installation in Longmont, there’s good news for your family at tax time.

 What Makes My Purchase Eligible?

 To qualify for the credit, the residence should be the taxpayer’s primary residence in the USA.
-The enhancement must have a life of five years or more, with the original use starting with the homeowner.
+The improvement must have a life of five years or more, with the original use starting with the homeowner.

 What Types of Changes are Considered High-Efficiency Updates?